Key Management for Pet Sitters and Dog Walkers

 Always pick up keys in-person and test them to make sure they work, and return keys either in-person (preferably) or by mail.
 Don’t allow “hide-a-keys” – it’s a security risk for yourself, the pets, and the client’s home – and don’t return keys by locking them inside the house on your last visit – if the client doesn’t return home on time, you need to be able to get back inside to continue caring for the pets.
 When mailing keys, use a service like Certified Mail which includes tracking and requires the recipient to sign for it.

 A good key labeling system is a must if you keep keys on file.
-Label keys with either a code or the pet’s name; don’t label them with any of the client’s identifying information, like their name, address, or phone number, so that if a key was to get lost, anyone who finds it will not know what house it goes to.
+Label keys with either a code (Time To Pet has a tool to help you randomly assign key codes) or the pet’s name; don’t label them with any of the client’s identifying information, like their name, address, or phone number, so that if a key was to get lost, anyone who finds it will not know what house it goes to.
 Make sure the key tags and labels you use are durable and unlikely to break or be rubbed off.
 A good option is to use aluminum pet tags which you can buy in bulk from companies that sell pet rabies and license tags; they will come with serial numbers that you can use for keeping track of your keys, and you can have them engraved with your business phone number or address, so the keys can be returned to your company if they get lost.